cau-se/theodolite/execution/README.md

 ## Execution

+Please note that **Python 3.7** installation is required for executing Theodolite.

-The `./theodolite.sh` is the entrypoint for all benchmark executions.
+The `./theodolite.py` is the entrypoint for all benchmark executions.
 Is has to be called as follows:

 ```sh
 ./theodolite.sh <use-case> <wl-values> <instances> <partitions> <cpu-limit> <memory-limit> <commit-interval> <duration> <domain-restriction> <search-strategy>